L-Gallo/mesh-simplification-study/README.md

 conda install -c conda-forge rtree   # needed for geometric accuracy
 ```

-To test the CGAL method, compile the C++ wrapper:
+To test the CGAL method, you need CMake, a C++17 compiler, and CGAL
+installed on your system (see [cgal.org/download](https://www.cgal.org/download.html)).
+Then compile the wrapper:

 ```bash
 mkdir -p benchmark/cgal_build && cd benchmark/cgal_build
 cmake .. && cmake --build . --config Release
 ```

+Note: CGAL pulls in ~109 dependencies (Boost, etc.) and takes roughly an
+hour to build from source.
+This installation overhead is itself a thesis
+finding.
+The other three methods install via `pip` in seconds.

 See `environments/README.md` for details and neural method environments.